-Currently a consultant to Canaccord Genuity.
-Previously was Managing Director, with responsibility for Canaccord Genuity's general financials and investment companies business.
+Head of Corporate Finance at Cantor Fitzgerald Europe with responsibility for developing the investment banking business.
 He was previously Chief Executive of Intelli Corporate Finance and Finance and Business Development Director of Ivory & Sime.
-He was Company Secretary of Personal Assets for ten years and has considerable experience and knowledge of investment trusts.
+Company Secretary of the Company for ten years, he joined the Board as a non-executive Director in 1997 and has considerable experience and knowledge of investment trusts.